Mamie Van Doren: 1949–1953: Beginnings

-Film producer Howard Hughes discovered Van Doren when she was crowned Miss Palm Springs, and, according to Van Doren, the first question he asked her was, "Are you a virgin?"
-Van Doren recalls that Howard Hughes was controlling when she dated him.
-According to an interview in 2005, Hughes took Van Doren to a place on Vermont Avenue to have a braless photoshoot in a white sweater.
+Film producer Howard Hughes pursued Van Doren after she was crowned Miss Palm Springs, and, according to Van Doren, his first question was, "Are you a virgin?"
+Van Doren said that he was controlling when they dated.
+She said in a 2005 interview that Hughes took her to a spot on Vermont Avenue for a braless photoshoot in a white sweater.
 Van Doren would often meet Howard Hughes at the Garden of Allah Hotel.
-Hughes provided Van Doren a four-film contract deal for RKO.
+Hughes signed Van Doren a four-film contract with RKO.

-In 1950 Hughes gave Van Doren a bit part in Jet Pilot (1957) at RKO Radio Pictures, which was filmed from 1949 to 1950 but released in 1957.
+In 1950 Hughes gave Van Doren an uncredited bit part in Jet Pilot (1957) at RKO Radio Pictures, which was filmed from 1949 to 1950 but released in 1957.
 The title, which starred John Wayne and Janet Leigh, was her film debut.
-She recalls that she had a good experience with Janet Leigh, who allowed Van Doren to fly in her jet.
-Her line of dialogue consisted of one word, "Look!", and she appears uncredited in the film.
-Van Doren additionally had a small role in Footlight Varieties (1951) as the girl in the theater in the final scene of the film.
-Van Doren had another role in Two Tickets to Broadway (1951).
+She said that she had a good experience with Leigh, who allowed Van Doren to fly in her jet.
+Her line of dialogue consisted of one word, "Look!".
+Van Doren had a small role in Footlight Varieties (1951) as the girl in the theater in the final scene of the film.
+Van Doren appeared uncredited in Two Tickets to Broadway (1951).
 The film starred Tony Martin and former co-star Janet Leigh.

 Van Doren did a few more bit parts in movies at RKO, including His Kind of Woman (1951), starring Robert Mitchum, Jane Russell, and Vincent Price.
 The film was shot on the back lot of the David O. Selznick Studio.
 About her appearance in this movie, Van Doren said, "If you blinked, you would miss me.
 I looked barely old enough to drive."
 She was on the film for three months and, because of the money she earned, bought an MG car.
 Van Doren also met Gloria Swanson who asked her, "Is that your real color of hair?"

 Van Doren was coached by Natasha Lytess, who had also coached Marilyn Monroe.
 The two actresses met several times when Van Doren was being coached by Lytess.
 However, Van Doren stopped her lessons with Lytess because "Natasha spent most of our lessons talking, however, and there was very little time left, after her long-winded speeches on the art of acting, to actually perform for her".

-In her memoir, Van Doren recollects her relationship with Charles Fischetti, an American mobster and the cousin of Al Capone, whom she met in Las Vegas.
-Money was often sent to Van Doren from Chicago by Fischetti.
-Van Doren planned a trip to Chicago to see Fischetti, but she never got to see him due to his sudden death from a heart attack in 1951.
+In her memoir, Van Doren tells of her relationship with Charles Fischetti, an American mobster and the cousin of Al Capone, whom she met in Las Vegas who often sent money to Van Doren from Chicago.
+He died of a heart attack in 1951.